kcirne25/GoBike-Visualization-Project/README.md

 - There is a total of 1490110 subscribers and 669531 customers;
 - San Francisco Caltrain (with 30813 entries) is the most common start station to rent a bike, followed by Berry St (28649 entries) and Market St (28174 entries);
 - The log plot turns it easier to analyze the distribution of bike rides;
-- Customers spend on average 17.5 minutes in rides, while subscribers spend almost 12.5 minutes;
+- Customers spend on average 17.5 minutes riding a bike, while subscribers spend almost 12.5 minutes;
-- With this heatmap it was possible to verify that subscribers possibly use this rent system to daily tasks like going to work, supermarket or school, for example.
+- With the heatmap visualization, it was possible to verify that subscribers possibly use this rent system for daily tasks like going to work, supermarket or school, for example.

  ### Key insights

-* Average duration of bike rides are between 5 to 20 minutes;
+* Average duration of bike rides is between 5 to 20 minutes;
 * As data is from San Francisco (North Hemisphere), winter takes place in the months of November-January, resulting in bike rides with a shorter duration.
-The months from July to October shows more bike rides with 200 or more;
+The months from July to October shows more bike rides with 200 or more minutes;
 * Most subscribers prefer to take bike rides and spend up to 400 minutes.
 Rides that last longer than 400 minutes usually are performed by Customers.

 ## Conclusions